oscaromeu/ansible-role-flux/README.md

 k8s_arch: amd64
 ```

-By default the architecture is `linux` and the `architecture` is `arm64`.
-Its not necessary to modify the `k8s_arch` variable because before installing the role checks the architecture of the platform and the variable is configured accordingly.
+By default the platform is `linux` and the `architecture` is `arm64`.
+These variables are checked and configured at runtime by the role so its not necessary to adjust them.

 ```yml
 helm_version: 'v3.2.1'